OpenLMIS/openlmis-ref-distro/README.md

   Also note that your BASE_URL will not need the port ":8080" that may be in the environment file template.

-2. Update api access configs in https://github.com/OpenLMIS/openlmis-ref-distro/blob/master/reporting/.env

-3. Pull all the services, and bring the Reference Distribution up.
+2. Pull all the services, and bring the Reference Distribution up.
 Since this is actively developed, you __should pull the services frequently__.
   ```
   $ docker-compose pull